 At MyMediTravel, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?

 There are several critical elements involved in the surgery, including the angles of the jaw, the body of the mandible, and the shape of the chin.
-It is typically performed on women with a square jawline who want a more feminine look.
-It can be done on both men and women.
+While the procedure is typically performed on women with a square jawline who want a more feminine look, it can be done on both men and women.
 However, this procedure may not work for people who want to feminize a male’s face since males usually have a taller and longer face.
 Therefore, a V Line Surgery would only make a face look more elongated.

 The typical length of time for Jaw Shaping is usually around 2 hours.
 Nevertheless, you have to stay in the hospital for around one to two days for initial recovery where you will be monitored to make sure everything is fine.
 After being discharged, plan to stay in the South Africa for 10 to 14 days or until the surgeon says you can go home.
 The stitches are generally removed within two weeks after surgery, though this may vary from patient to patient.